livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 ## Article submission

-After posting to the preprint server, the author uploads the final article PDF (created using the [LiveCoMS templates](http://www.github.com/livecoms/author_templates), discussed above) and a link to the GitHub site for the article.
+When ready for submission, the author uploads the final article PDF (created using the [LiveCoMS templates](http://www.github.com/livecoms/author_templates), discussed above) and a link to the GitHub site for the article.